Forget-Me-Now: Plot

-The family meets with their new attorney, Bob Loblaw, to discuss their current situation.
-Patriarch George Sr., under house arrest, sends Larry (Bob Einstein), a surrogate, in his place, wired up to transmit video to him.
-Maeby has begun dating Steve Holt to avoid her feelings for her cousin, George Michael.
-Michael meets up with his girlfriend Rita, who wishes to meet his family; he lies, telling her that he doesn't have one.
+The once-wealthy Bluth family consult their new attorney, Bob Loblaw, over their business, the Bluth Company, and its criminal charges for illegal property development.
+Patriarch George Sr., under house arrest, sends Larry (Bob Einstein), a surrogate, in his place, wired to transmit video to him.
+The Bluths' youngest, Maeby, has begun dating jock Steve Holt to avoid her feelings for her cousin, George Michael, whose father Michael meets up with his girlfriend Rita.
+She wishes to meet his family, but he lies, saying that he does not have one.
 The family's matriarch Lucille (Jessica Walter) arrives at the office to go on a date with George Sr., who formulates a plan to escape his confinement after seeing balloons elevating a person on TV.
-Michael, thinking the model home will be empty, decides to bring Rita over; he eventually finds his brother-in-law Tobias (David Cross) and brother Buster (Tony Hale) in the house, surrounded by the evidence files he previously told his brother Gob to shred.
+Michael, thinking his home will be empty, decides to bring Rita over.
+He eventually finds his brother-in-law Tobias (David Cross) and brother Buster (Tony Hale) in the house, surrounded by the evidence files he previously told his brother Gob to shred.

 George Michael, jealous of Steve and Maeby's relationship, reveals to Steve that Maeby is his cousin.
-The family tries to help Michael by picking up Rita, but she is confused upon meeting them, still assuming Michael has no family.
-Buster unintentionally knocks Rita out, and, upon waking up, Gob drugs her with a rohypnol pill—which he calls a "forget-me-now"—and the family dumps her onto the side of the road.
+The family tries to help Michael by picking up Rita, but she is confused when meeting them and still assumes Michael has no family.
+Buster unintentionally knocks Rita out, and when she wakes up Gob drugs her with a rohypnol pill—which he calls a "Forget-Me-Now"—and the family dumps her onto the side of the road.
 Michael leaves to pick up Rita, and Steve arrives at the house, planning to end his relationship with Maeby.
 While waiting, Michael finds a drowsy Rita on a bench.
-At the house, the family greets Michael and presents him with a quickly thrown together party.
+At the house, the family greets Michael, presenting him with a quickly thrown-together party.

-Rita suddenly enters, and Michael admits his lie about his family to her; she leaves, and Gob blurts out that he drugged her and unsuccessfully tries to force-feed Michael a forget-me-now.
-An overwhelmed Buster flings his new army medal over the balcony, and it hits the balloon bundle that George Sr. is using to float down to the ground, who falls and is swiftly caught by waiting police officers.
-George Michael finds Maeby and a pantless Steve, assuming they had sex, and he reveals that Steve is her cousin.
-George Sr.'s crashing balloon fire catches on to the evidence that Michael had hidden in his nearby car, destroying it.
+Rita suddenly enters, and, seeing that Michael lied and has a family, she leaves.
+Gob blurts out that he drugged her and unsuccessfully tries to force-feed Michael a "Forget-Me-Now".
+An overwhelmed Buster flings his new army medal off the balcony, popping the balloon bundle that George Sr. is using to float down to the ground.
+George Sr. falls and is swiftly caught by waiting police officers.
+George Michael finds Maeby and a pantless Steve, and reveals that Steve is her cousin.
+The fire from the pressure of the balloon popping destroys the evidence that Michael had hidden in his nearby car.
 As Michael tries to reassemble the files, he makes up with a remorseful Gob.